schlomo/magic-zebra-printer/README.md

 # Magic Zebra Printer

+*The blog article [My Magic Zebra Printer - Why Software Rules the World ](https://schlomo.schapiro.org/2024/05/my-magic-zebra-printer-why-software.html) has a demo of Magic Zebra Printer in action*

-Simple script to automatically determine the paper length for a PDF file (based on the last page) and print it on a label printer.
-Also works for image files.
+A simple script to automatically determine the paper length for an image or PDF file (based on the last page) and print it on a label printer.

 My Zebra label printer has a roll of continuous paper and a cutter so that it can print any page size by simply cutting off the paper at the appropriate length.